khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 Prometheus is a monitoring tool that collects application- and system-level metrics over time and makes these accessible through a robust query language.

-For most use cases, you can query Prometheus through [Grafana](#grafana) using Grafana's Explore panel, available at `/-/debug/grafana/explore` on your Sourcegraph instance, or simply rely on the dashboards we ship.
+For most use cases, you can query Prometheus through [Grafana](#grafana) using Grafana's Explore panel, available at `/-/debug/grafana/explore` on your Khulnasoft instance, or simply rely on the dashboards we ship.

 ### Available metrics

 #### High-level alerting metrics

-Khulnasoft's metrics include a single high-level metric `alert_count` which indicates the number of `level=critical` and `level=warning` alerts each service has fired over time for each Sourcegraph service.
+Khulnasoft's metrics include a single high-level metric `alert_count` which indicates the number of `level=critical` and `level=warning` alerts each service has fired over time for each Khulnasoft service.
 This is the same metric presented on the **Overview** Grafana dashboard.

-> NOTE: We provide [built-in alerting](./alerting.md) for these alerting metrics to help monitor the health of your Sourcegraph instance.
+> NOTE: We provide [built-in alerting](./alerting.md) for these alerting metrics to help monitor the health of your Khulnasoft instance.
 > Refer to our [alert solutions reference](./alerts.md) for details on specific alerts.

 **Description:** The number of alerts each service has fired for a given alert name and severity level.